-23.3.
+24.4.
 Relations with Students

 Our roles as members of staff is to provide domestic, safety and security, administrative and technical support, service and facilities to enable our students to make the very best of their opportunity here at Robinson and in Cambridge.
-Many of us will come into quite close and regular contact with students and we need to recognise that the relationship we have with them needs to be kept professional at all times and in accordance with this Code of Conduct.
+Many of us will come into quite close and regular contact with students and we need to recognise that the relationship we have with them needs to be kept professional at all times and in accordance with the College policy.